 Permanent Fuel Removal.
 Permanent fuel removal from the reactor vessel is a licensee determination certified to the NRC in writing in accordance with 10 CFR 50.82(a)(1)(ii).
 Following the receipt of this certification, the licensee has permanently ceased operations and entered decommissioning.

+Open Item.
+A generic term that can encompass any previous violations that have not been closed, any incidents or events reported since the last inspection requiring review, or any other issues requiring additional review.

 Possession-Only License.
-Possession-only licenses (POLs) were issued by NRR to decommissioning licensees prior to the decommissioning regulation changes in 1996.
+Possession-only licenses (POLs) were issued by the Office of Nuclear Reactor Regulation (NRR) to decommissioning licensees prior to the decommissioning regulation changes in 1996.
 POLs are amended to reflect the permanently shutdown condition of the facility and the licensee's continued possession of spent nuclear fuel.
 POLs are no longer issued to any facility that entered decommissioning after the 1996 decommissioning rule change.

 Post Operation Transition Phase.
 The interval between final reactor shutdown and the establishment of a safe and stable permanently shutdown and defueled condition, which is based on the completion of regulatory and safety milestones.
-NRR Office Instruction COM-101 and Policy and Procedure 5-1 provide direction for NRC activities and funding requirements during the operation-to-decommissioning transition.
+NRR Office Instruction COM-101 and the Office of Nuclear Material Safety and Safeguards (NMSS) Policy and Procedure 5-1 provide direction for NRC activities and funding requirements during the operation-to-decommissioning transition.
 During this phase, the licensee establishes safe shutdown conditions and places the facility in a configuration acceptable for decommissioning, consistent with the decommissioning strategy chosen by the licensee.
 In addition, during this transition phase the licensee will be implementing policies, programs, and procedures to reflect the permanently shutdown and defueled condition of the facility.
 These changes may include making physical modifications to the plant, such as alterations to the spent fuel pool that could modify the facility security plan.

 Post-Shutdown Decommissioning Activities Report.
 A report required by 10 CFR 50.82(a)(4) that provides a description of the licensee’s planned decommissioning activities, a schedule for their accomplishment, an estimate of the associated decommissioning costs, and a discussion that provides the reasons for concluding that the environmental impacts associated with site-specific decommissioning will be bounded by appropriate, previously issued environmental impact statements or other environmental assessments.